HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 1. Client creates a Subscription with the `channelType` set to `websocket`.
 1. Server responds with a success code and creates the subscription.
-1. Client requests FHIR server's [CapabilityStatement](http://hl7.org/fhir/capabilitystatement.html) to find the server's websocket URL via the [websocket extension](http://hl7.org/fhir/extension-capabilitystatement-websocket.html).
-1. Server returns its `CapabilityStatement`.
-1. Client connects to the server via websockets (`wss://` preferred).
 1. Client requests a websocket binding token, by invoking the `$get-ws-binding-token` operation via REST.
 Note: this call is intended to be repeated as necessary (e.g., prior to a token expiring, a client should request a new one).
-1. Server returns `Parameters` with a `token` and an `expiration`.
+1. Server returns `Parameters` with a `token`,`expiration`, and `websocket-url`.
+1. Client connects to the server via websockets, via the returned `websocket-url` (`wss://` preferred).
 1. Client sends a `bind-with-token` message via websockets, with the token provided by the server.
 Note: this operation can be repeated concurrently for multiple subscriptions, and serially for continued operation over a single websocket connection.
 1. Server sends one or more `handshake` messages via websockets (one per Subscription included in the token).
 Note: some servers may additionally send one or more `event-notification` messages at this time (e.g., all messages since last connected, last 'n' messages, etc.).
 Clients are expected to handle either flow.
 1. Server may send notifications of type `heartbeat` at any time.
 1. Server may send notifications of type `event-notification` at any time.
+1. If the token is expiring soon and the Client wishes to continue receiving notifications, it should invoke the `$get-ws-binding-token` operation via REST.
+1. Server returns `Parameters` with a new `token`, `expiration`, and `websocket-url`.
+1. If the `websocket-url` is different from the existing connection, the Client establishes a new connection to the Client Endpoint.
+1. Client sends a `bind-with-token` message via websockets, with the token provided by the server.
+Note: this operation can be repeated concurrently for multiple subscriptions, and serially for continued operation over a single websocket connection.
+1. Server sends one or more `handshake` messages via websockets (one per Subscription included in the token).
+Note: some servers may additionally send one or more `event-notification` messages at this time (e.g., all messages since last connected, last 'n' messages, etc.).
+Clients are expected to handle either flow.
 1. Either the server or the client may close the websocket connection.

 Note: all notifications sent from the server SHALL be in the MIME type specified by the Subscription ([Subscription.channel.payload](http://hl7.org/fhir/subscription-definitions.html#Subscription.channel.payload)).